cloudflare/python-cloudflare-cli4/README.md

 See https://blog.cloudflare.com/workers-ai-update-stable-diffusion-code-llama-workers-ai-in-100-cities/ for the introduction, along with https://developers.cloudflare.com/workers-ai/models/ for the nitty gritty details.

-There are two examples for AI calls included with the code.
+There are three examples for AI calls included with the code.

+Image creation.

 ```bash
 $ python examples/example_ai_images.py A happy llama running through an orange cloud > /tmp/image.png